csinva/csinva.github.io/_notes/ref/ai_slides/ai_slides.md

   - *consistent* - doesn't violate constraints
   - *complete* - every variable is assigned
 - 2 ways to solve
-  - local search - assign all variables and then alter
+  1. local search - assign all variables and then alter
-  - search (with inference) - assign one at a time
+  2. backtracking search (with inference) - assign one at a time

 ## example
 ![Screen Shot 2018-06-28 at 8.40.49 PM](assets/australia.png)

-## local search for csps
+## 1 - local search for csps
 - start with some assignment to variables
 - *min-conflicts* heuristic - change variable to minimize conflicts
   - can escape plateaus with *tabu search* - keep small list of visited states
   - could use *constraint weighting*

+## 2 - backtracking
+- depth-first search that backtracks when no legal values left
+  - b1 - variable and value ordering
+  - b2 - interleaving search and inference
+  - b3 - intelligent backtracking - looking backward

+## b1 - variable and value ordering

+- *commutative*
+- heuristics
+  - *minimum-remaining-values*
+  - *degree* - pick variable involved in most constraints
+  - *least-constraining-value*

+## b2 - interleaving search and inference

+- *forward checking* - after assigning, check arc-consistency on neighbors
+- *maintaining arc consistency (MAC)* - after assigning, arc consistency initialized on neighbors

 ## constraint graph